livinamuk/Hell2024/README.md

-# HELL ENGINE; rewrite one billion++
+# HELL ENGINE: rewrite one billion++

 #### December 27 2023
-This codebase began as a CPU raycaster to explore the possibility a voxel based idea I had for global illumination.
-The voxel idea didn't working, but rewriting it to use a pointcloud did and here we are.
-This is now the new Hell Engine, the engine I'm writing a splitscreen roguelike/deathmatch survival horror game.
+This codebase began as a CPU raycaster to explore the viability of a voxel based idea I had for global illumination.
+The voxel idea didn't work out in the end, the voxel grid caused lighting artefacts, but rewriting it to use a pointcloud did and here we are.
+This is now the new Hell Engine, the engine I'm writing to house a splitscreen roguelike/deathmatch survival horror game.

 ![Image](https://www.principiaprogrammatica.com/dump/ChristmasShot.png)